pmoskovi/pmoskovi.github.io/posts/cognitive-realtime-iot/index.md

 The WebSocket connections, marked as WSS on the diagrams above for WebSocket Secure, are long lasting full-duplex connections, supporting low-latency streaming of data.

-To learn more about how I integrated Watson Text-to-Speech, event-driven pub/sub communication over WebSocket, how I connected the Belkin WeMo light switch along with latency characteristics, <a href="http://petermoskovits.com/posts/cognitive-realtime-iot">check out my detailed blog post</a>.
+To see how straight-forward it is to integrate Watson Text-to-Speech, event-driven pub/sub communication over WebSocket, how you can connect the Belkin WeMo light switch along with latency characteristics, keep reading...

 <h2>Getting Hands-On</h2>
 <h3>Watson Speech-to-Text</h3>